colbyj/bride-of-frankensystem/docs/reference/expressions.rst

         {name="End", path="end"}
     ]

 The aggregate is computed once per evaluation by running the same query the data export uses, restricted to the current participant.
-If the participant has no rows in the table, the value resolves to ``None`` and the page stays visible (the predicate is treated as undecided).
+If the participant has no rows in the table, the value resolves to ``None`` and the page stays visible (the expression is treated as undecided).

 Only the columns listed under a table's ``exports`` block are reachable this way — raw rows are not. ``tables`` is reserved at the top of an expression: a questionnaire or table file cannot be named ``tables``, and questionnaire field IDs and ``participant_calculations`` keys cannot be named ``tables`` either.